Muihammadusman2478/mysql/Database Management Commands.md

 ### Alter Or Update User Password

-Updates the password for the user `thomas`.
+Updates the password for the user `jahxxhdjxe`.
 ```sql
 ALTER USER 'jahxxhdjxe'@'%' IDENTIFIED BY 'EEG5vU8GkV@123!';
 ```